OPPO-Mente-Lab/X2I/README.md

 ### X2image

-X2I can comprehend hybrid inputs combining audio, images, videos, and text prompts to generate images.
-Moreover, when the same video is used as a prompt, accompanying it with music produces distinct effects, demonstrating X2I’s comprehension of multimodal prompts. <br/>
+X2I can comprehend hybrid inputs combining audio, images, videos, and text prompts to generate images.<br/>
 You can run the x2image task like this: